thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-Once the validator has been extracted.
-Rails has a convention for using the new
+Once the validator has been extracted, Rails has a convention for using the new
 validation class. `EmailValidator` is used by setting `email: true` in the validation
-arguments.
+arguments:

 ```ruby
 # app/models/invitation.rb